carrionalfredo/Spaceship-Titanic/README.md

 vrdeck         -0.204874
 num            -0.043832
 ```
-None numerical variable will be descarted this time.
+None numerical variable will be descarded this time.

 ## Model Training

-For the training of the model, the data set was splitted in train, validation and test sets, with a 60/20/20 split.
+For the training of the model, the dataset was split in to train, validation and test sets, with a 60/20/20 split.
 Then it was applied one hot encoding, and the resultant vector is:

 ```python
 ['age',
  'cryosleep',